uncrownedthrone/reward-tracker/README.md

 TODO

 - find out why collapsible is only collapsing in one area
-- PULL student one at a time to their own page
 - get add and redeem buttons working
 - link add and redeem buttons to students
 - add ability to view reward record history for adding and redeeming